 A buy-sell agreement can help if no children plan to take over the business.
 If someone other than a family member wants to take over the business, such as a co-owner or an employee, they can enter a buy-sell agreement with you.

 Once triggered, the new owner pays your family what your share of the business is worth (this dollar amount is determined in the contract already).
 The family then relinquishes their rights to the business.

-Your business is likely the greatest part of your estate—the estate that your children are set to inherit.
-But if not all of your children want part in the business, what do you leave for them?
+Your business is likely the most significant part of your estate—the estate your children will inherit.
+But if not all of your children are interested in the business, what do you leave for them?
 The solution to this issue also involves a buy-sell agreement.